DIY Skincare Ingredients: 18 Essential Groups for Natural Skincare

 Emulsifiers – Blending Oil and Water

-• Olivem 1000 – versatile and beginner-friendly.
+• Olivem 1000 – versatile and beginner-friendly, suitable for both creams and lotions.

-• Montanov – creates light, elegant emulsions.
+• Montanov – creates light, elegant emulsions with a refined skin feel.

 Solubilizers – Dispersing Oils in Water